Metronoid/chronicler/content/systems/dice/willpower/Willpower.md

-# Willpower
+# **Willpower**

-A character’s Willpower represents her determination and her ability to go above and beyond what should be possible to achieve her goals.
-Spending a point of Willpower adds a three-die bonus to most dice pools, or +2 to a Resistance trait.
-You can only spend one point of Willpower per action.

-A character regains one point of spent Willpower for each full night’s sleep she gets.
+Willpower is a character's determination and drive to achieve their goals.
+Spending a point of Willpower grants a +3 bonus to most dice pools or +2 to a Resistance trait, but only one point can be spent per action.
+A character can regain a spent point of Willpower by getting a full night's sleep.

+## **Anchors**

+Acting in accordance with your Virtue or Vice during a scene can restore your Willpower.
+If the Storyteller judges your actions reflect your Vice, you regain 1 spent Willpower point.
+If your actions reflect your Virtue and posed difficulty/risk, you regain all spent Willpower, up to twice per game session.